isellsoap/css-sass-style-guide/README.md

 }
 ```

-**Indent all [block content](http://www.w3.org/TR/CSS21/syndata.html#block)**, that is rules within rules as well as declarations, so to reflect hierarchy and improve understanding.
+Indent all [block content](http://www.w3.org/TR/CSS21/syndata.html#block), that is rules within rules as well as declarations, so to reflect hierarchy and improve understanding.

 ```css
 /* Not recommended */